RavensbourneWebMedia/creativecollaboration/sessions/05/README.md

 This is when you pitch and present your site to Jason Shenai & everyone needs to be in class by 09.00.
 Arriving late becomes a distraction for those people presenting so if you aren't in class on time you will have to wait in the corridor until a suitable break.

-Do this with your Web Media partners.
+Do this with your Digital Photography partners.

 Make sure that you rehearse in advance